Root Awakening

 “Great.”
 He set the card down.
 “I’ll have the dirt.”

 Manny appeared.
-Alex pointed at the card and said something that was a reasonable approximation of what he meant.
-The shell arrived — a wide, shallow wooden bowl with the kava inside it, earthy brown, nothing appetizing about the presentation.
+Alex pointed at the card and approximated the order.
+The shell arrived, a wide, shallow wooden bowl with the kava inside it, earthy brown, nothing appetizing about the presentation.
 Alex looked at it.
 Looked at Dale.

 “Bula.”